ozzs/cart-mark/README.md

 ## What is this and who is it for 🤷‍♀️

-I created a shopping list app in React designed to make the shopping experience (from making the list to taking the latest product off the shelf) more convenient.
+I created a React shopping list app designed to make everyone's shopping experience (from making the list to taking the latest product off the shelf) more convenient.

 I used Node.js and the simple SQLite database.